Companies Lean on Professional Staff to Support Communities Worldwide

 October 21, 2013–Why pro bono?
 Nonprofit organizations all over the world receive free access to professional services that typically cost thousands of dollars.
 Corporate employees use their skills to help causes they care about.
 Businesses create volunteer experiences that can influence the retention and recruitment of high-performing employees and job candidates.
-CECP, in association with The Conference Board, recently released its annual report on corporate societal investments, Giving in Numbers: 2013 Edition, which found that for 2012, among all survey respondents, 36 companies reported a median value of $340,750 worth of pro bono support during the year.
+CECP, recently released its annual report on corporate societal investments, Giving in Numbers: 2013 Edition, which found that for 2012, among all survey respondents, 36 companies reported a median value of $340,750 worth of pro bono support during the year.

 Despite a slow economic recovery, the majority of companies gave more overall in 2012 than in 2007, the year before the start of the global recession.
 Throughout the recession, companies increasingly sought to use their non-cash resources, such as product or professional volunteer services, to support community partners in new ways.